gaehlerm/SoftwareEngineering/README.md

 shopping_list = create_shopping_list(["apple", "banana"])
 ```

-After swapping the last two lines, this code cannot be executed anymore because the variable `shopping_list` is not initialized at the `go_shopping` function call.
+After having swapped the last two lines, this code cannot be executed anymore because the variable `shopping_list` is not initialized at the `go_shopping` function call.
 When executing the code above, you will get an error: `NameError: name 'shopping_list' is not defined`.
 This prevents you from calling the functions in the wrong order.

 Long story short: Ensure that your functions never have side effects.
 Functions and methods should only affect the class instance or, if necessary, mutable arguments.
 If possible, enforce temporal order, for instance, by utilizing functional programming.

-Another example of temporal coupling is global or static variables.
+A source of temporal coupling are global or static variables.

 ```py
 counter = 0